frenck/spook/documentation/integrations/timer.md

 The timer {term}`helper` in {term}`Home Assistant` aims to simplify {term}`automations <automation>` based on (dynamic) durations.

-Spook adds a new service to the timer {term}`integration <integration>`, which allows you to set the duration of a timer to a given value.
+Spook adds a new action to the timer {term}`integration <integration>`, which allows you to set the duration of a timer to a given value.

 ## Devices & entities

 Spook does not provide any new devices or entities for this integration.

-## Services
+## Actions

-Spook adds the following new service to your Home Assistant instance:
+Spook adds the following new actions to your Home Assistant instance:

 ### Set duration